 The immigrant community was outraged that so many young people were now facing deportation.
 In response, the city changed its policy again to say, basically: don’t send minors to ICE, unless they’ve been convicted of a felony.
 Over the years, the policy continued to evolve, allowing for greater protections for undocumented immigrants.

-Mayor Ed Lee blamed the sheriff for not calling ICE before Lopez-Sanchez got out.
+At the time, then-Mayor Ed Lee blamed the sheriff for not calling ICE before Lopez-Sanchez got out.
 The sheriff, in turn, said he was following the sanctuary ordinance.
 When Vicki Hennessy ran for sheriff that same year, she promised to cooperate more with ICE.

 The sanctuary city ordinance today